yzziizzy/gpuedit/DEVELOPMENT.md

 * Increase value of number under cursor by: 1, order of mag, power of 2
 * File browser gives SLOC/git/etc stats in detail mode
 * Jump to line of last edit
+* Fixed size bitmap text rendering for precision at selected sizes
 * Notify when semicolons appear to be missing
 * Algorithm to detect indent width then convert all spaces to tabs
 * Command to fix all whitespacing on a line according to defined rules